 Visitors are welcome to visit and walk the trails which skirt along the edge of the hayfields and provide panoramic views of the meadows and beyond.
+The trail loop connects with the Town Forest on the south side of McCarthy Road in North Brookfield.
 Opportunities abound to observe songbirds, butterflies, dragonflies, and wildflowers of dry and wet meadows.
 Eastern Bluebirds, Common Bobolinks, American Kestrels and Savannah Sparrows are just a few of the interesting birds found here.
 The wetlands found on the property are of statewide significance and support unusual plant species including the wetland herb, Canada Burnett.
 The wetlands are part of the headwaters of Coy Brook.

 A large grey barn sits atop a grassy knoll along Bates Street and attests to the property’s long history of farming.
 Beautiful stone walls, stone lined ditches, cisterns, and other features are readily observed along the trails and portray the hard work and meticulous care of the Wendemuth Family in tending the land.